chrishobcroft/ethprague/AV_production.md

 There will be 1 live video stream for each stage (see above), consisting of synchronised video and audio.

 This stream can be play/paused, mute/unmute, and a rewound as far as the content is cached in the browser session.
-It can also be made full screen, and available as pop-out player on mobile (@vablov please confirm).
+It will be embedded in the webpage, but will also be able to be made full screen, as well as being available as a pop-out player on mobile (@pabloVoorvaart please confirm).

 ### web3 Sign In

-Signing in will
+Signing in will unlock interactive features.
+There will be no mention of money in the dApp.

 ### Live Chat